Skip to Main Content

 There are other types of companies that buy houses, too, including HomeVestors and the aptly named We Buy Houses.
 Most also make cash offers and can also close the transaction much faster than a traditional sale — and, like iBuyers, most will also offer substantially less than you’d be able to make otherwise.

-The best candidates for instant-offer deals are sellers who are under a time constraint or financial pressure to unload their home quickly.
+The best candidates for these offers are sellers who are in a big rush to unload their home quickly or under financial pressure and need the cash infusion fast.

 “An instant home offer is especially attractive to sellers who need to move due to a job relocation, struggle with an illness, are experiencing financial difficulty, have a fixer-upper-type property that they can’t afford to repair, or need funds and a fast sale to purchase their next home,” Ailion says.
-Those looking to sell their home in “as-is” condition would also be good candidates.
+Those looking to sell their home in “as-is” condition would also be good candidates, as many cash-homebuying companies will buy homes in any condition, no matter how rough.

-Beyond a fast closing, an instant cash offer for a house can be appealing for several reasons, including the fact that there’s no need for showings or open houses.
+Beyond a fast closing, an instant cash offer for a house can be appealing because there’s no need to open up your home to strangers for showings or open houses.
 In fact, iBuying had a bit of a heyday during the height of the pandemic partially for this reason.
+These transactions also typically do not require a Realtor — or a Realtor fee.

 How to get an instant cash offer for your house